ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 # Contract term pricing for bare metal servers
 {: #about-reserved-bare-metal-servers}

 {{site.data.keyword.baremetal_long}} gives you the option to lock-in a lower price by signing a contract term.
 You choose between either a 1-year or a 3-year contract.
-A contact term bare metal server is a great option if you know that you need hardware for the long term and makes sure that your resources are available.
+A contact term bare metal server is a great option if you know that you need hardware for the long term and makes sure that your resources are available throughout your term.

-To order a bare metal server with a 1 or 3-year contract, click [here](https://cloud.ibm.com/gen1/infrastructure/provision/bm?type=reserved){:external} to order a contract term bare metal server and lock-in your lower price.
+## Advantages

 Contract term pricing offers many conveniences, including the following advantages: